Contrast-Security-OSS/contrast-sdk-dotnet/README.md

 ## 3.0 Changelog

-The 3.X line of packages has a few changes from the 2.X line that you might need to address in your code
+The 3.X line of packages has a few changes from the 2.X line that you might need to address in your code.
+You may need to reload your .sln file if you've worked with the package in the 2.X line.

 * Muti-Targeted `netstandard2.0` and `net45`.
 * Namespace changed from `contrast_rest_dotnet` to `Contrast`.